 Grand Seiko SBGR095

-For the 55th anniversary in 2015, this is a reissue of the first ever Grand Seiko introduced in 1967.
+For the 55th anniversary in 2015, this is a reissue of the first ever self-winding/automatic Grand Seiko introduced in 1967.
 The case measures at 37.6mm in diameter and 12.9mm in thickness.
 Keeping with the original design from ’67 the crown is at 4 o’clock.
 It uses an automatic 9S65 movement that has a three day power reserve and is rated to -3 to +5 seconds a day.
-This is a limited edition of 600 pieces and looks stunning with the case polished with zaratsu technique which is their famed mirror polishing similarly used for Japanese swords.
+This is a limited edition of 600 pieces and looks stunning with the case polished using zaratsu technique which is their famed mirror polishing similarly used for Japanese swords.

 Grand Seiko SBGX091/SBGX093

 Not everyone would agree with me on this as it’s a quartz watch.
 At a more entry level Grand Seiko price point, the stunning sporty no-date dial and it’s masculine case makes this a worthy watch to consider.
 The case measures at 38.8mm in diameter, 10.7mm in thickness and 46.6mm lug to lug.
 It also has a screw-down crown that gives it a 100 meter water resistance.
-It’s equipped with an anti-magnetic quartz caliber 9F61 movement which is accurate to 10 seconds per year.
+It’s equipped with an anti-magnetic quartz caliber 9F61 movement which is accurate to only 10 seconds per year.
 It comes in a choice of black dial(SBGX093) or the white silver dial(SBGX091).
 This model has been replaced by the newer SBGX293 and SBGX291 as Grand Seiko starts to differentiate itself from the Seiko brand by moving the Grand Seiko logo to the top.
 For this particular one, I prefer the older model though.